 There are a number of specialties that a photographer may be hired for.
-Depending on their clients needs, a skilled individual may be asked to photograph:
+Depending on their client’s needs, the contractor may be asked to photograph:

 - Sporting Events